layer-3/clearsync/docs/YIP/YIP-0010-state-machine-framework.md

 ## Context

-Both trading channel and settlement include a lot of operational states and logic.
+Both clearing channel and settlement include a lot of operational states and logic.
 With the continuous growth of the code base and complexity of the protocol, it becomes harder to maintain and extend the code, and to make sure that all the edge cases are covered and no security vulnerabilities are introduced.

 For this reason, we need to develop simple, but yet extensible framework that allows to create, configure and operate state machines.